 If you are looking for a “tried and true” camera, hold off on buying this.
 Perhaps future firmware upgrades will improve night performance but until then, this is a risky purchase.
-See our complete comparison on the dash cam comparison page.

 Where to purchase for lowest price

-The 3H2F-D sells for approximately on Amazon, eBay and Aliexpress.
+The 3H2F-D on Amazon and eBay.

 Current firmware being sold is SM3H2FDGC.130828.V1 (firmware file provided by Foxoffer).
 Note that some Russians have tried using the Streetstorm SSA7510.131001.V5 firmware on this camera which partially bricked the camera.